A Farming Family in Thundersley, Hadleigh & Faraway Places

 This book tells the story of the Harvey family born into an age before the internal combustion engine and when Essex was a largely rural agricultural economy.

-Thoroughly researched by Vivienne Salmon the great granddaughter of the patriarch Steven Harvey, the book is brought to life with over 150 colour, black and white illustrations and maps.
+Thoroughly researched by Vivienne Salmon the great granddaughter of the patriarch Stephen Harvey, the book is brought to life with over 150 colour, black and white illustrations and maps.

 96 pages, 270mm x 190mm